-Management and strategy risk.
+Management and Strategy Risk.
 The value of your investment depends on the judgment of the Fund's advisor about the quality, relative yield, value or market trends affecting a particular security, industry, sector or region, which may prove to be incorrect.

-ETF and mutual fund risk.
+ETF and Mutual Fund Risk.
 Investing in ETFs or mutual funds (including other funds managed by the Fund's advisor) will provide the fund with exposure to the risks of owning the underlying securities the ETFs or mutual funds hold.
 Shares of ETFs typically trade on securities exchanges and may at times trade at a premium or discount to their net asset values.
 In addition, an ETF or a mutual fund, if the mutual fund is an index fund, may not replicate exactly the performance of the benchmark index it seeks to track for a number of reasons, including transaction costs incurred by the ETF or mutual fund, the temporary unavailability of certain index securities in the secondary market, or discrepancies between the ETF or mutual fund and the index with respect to the weighting of securities or the number of securities held.
-It may be more expensive for the Fund to invest in an ETF or mutual funds, which are investment companies, involves duplication of advisory fees and certain other expenses.
+It may be more expensive for the Fund to invest in an ETF or mutual fund than to own the portfolio securities of these investment vehicles directly.
+Investing in ETFs and mutual funds, which are investment companies, involves duplication of advisory fees and certain other expenses.
 The Fund will pay brokerage commissions in connection with the purchase and sale of shares of ETFs.
 In addition, the Fund may invest in underlying funds which invest a larger portion of their assets in one or more sectors than many other mutual funds, and thus will be more susceptible to negative events affecting those sectors.

-Portfolio turnover risk.
+Portfolio Turnover Risk.
 Active and frequent trading of the Fund's portfolio securities may lead to higher transaction costs and may result in a greater number of taxable transactions than would otherwise be the case, which could negatively affect the Fund's performance.
 A high rate of portfolio turnover is 100% or more.